Isabella-Mitchell/sunflower/topics/invites and rsvps.md

-We have sent out our invites via email or message in mid-June.
-Kindly RSVP by Sunday 7th July.
+We have sent out our invites via email or message in mid-June. **Kindly RSVP by Sunday 7th July.**

-To RSVP, please do two things:
+To RSVP, please do both of the following:

 1. 1 - Reply to the email or message recieved.
 (One guest may do this on behalf of their party).

-2. 2 - Complete the form provided via link to let us know your menu choices.
+2. 2 - Complete the form provided via a link to let us know your menu choices.
 (We will require one form submitted for each guest in your party).

 Any questions or concerns, please let us know!